vassilisv/DSCAlarmSmartThings/README.md

 There are obviously other ways to achieve the above, for example it is possible to reroute the pins without a prototyping shield.
 It is also possible to build the RS232 level translator on the prototyping shield using a MAX232 or equivalent device.

 Before programming the Arduino board you will need to modify the HomeAlarm.ino file with your pin code, otherwise arming and disarming will not work.

+A few pictures of the hardware can be found in the repository.

 Setup of the custom device type
 -------------------------------